ablunier/laravel-ecommerce/README.md

 'ANavallaSuiza\Ecommerce\StoreServiceProvider',
 ```

-To publish the config settings in Laravel 5 use:
+To publish the config settings and migrations in Laravel 5 use:

 ```php
 php artisan vendor:publish